-Where does light emitted from flashlight go?
-On a universal scale, what happens to all that light?
+Where does light emitted from a flashlight go?
+On a universal scale, what happens to all the light?

 If Space is not infinite, goes the line of incorrect reasoning, then all the light that has ever been radiated by stars and galaxies should make the Universe a blindingly bright place.
 Hence, the universe, based on this reasoning, must be infinite.